jjb-pro/WinTube/README.md

 **WinTube** is a modern, open-source YouTube client for **UWP** and **Windows Phone**.
 Built with the MVVM architecture and written in clean, maintainable code, WinTube brings a native, smooth YouTube experience without relying on third-party proxies/APIs.

+> [!WARNING]
-> ⚠️ **Beta Notice:** WinTube is still in development.
+> **Beta Notice:** WinTube is still in development.
 There are no official releases yet — you’ll need to compile it yourself.
 Despite that, it is already usable.

 ## Features